-After lunch, you’ll fly to the ancient city of Xi’an, where you’ll settle into the Hilton Xi’an hotel and savor an extraordinary dumpling banquet in the city widely considered the home of the dumpling.
-(BB, L, D)
+After lunch, you’ll fly to the ancient city of Xi’an, where you’ll settle into the Hilton Xi’an hotel.

-Twenty-four centuries ago, China’s first emperor, Qin Shi Huang, was entombed with a vast army of soldiers and horses made of clay.
+Twenty-four centuries ago, China’s first emperor, Qin Shi Huang, was entombed with a vast army of warriors and horses made of clay.
 The large tomb complex lay undisturbed until the 20th century, when it became one of the most astonishing archaeological finds ever recorded.
-Only about 8,000 of the life-size Terra-cotta Warriors and Horses have been excavated; no one knows for sure how many more figures remain concealed.
+Only about 8,000 of the life-sized Terra-cotta Warriors and Horses have been excavated; no one knows for sure how many more figures remain concealed.
 You’ll visit the museum where some of these figures are exhibited and learn how they were created.
 Then you’ll see the massive defensive wall built around Xi’an by the first Ming emperor in the 15th century.
-Enjoy lunch with a noodle-making presentation.
-In the evening, indulge in a lovely traditional dinner—complete with choujiu, a milky rice wine served warm—and a cultural performance that re-creates the music, folk dance, and traditional costumes of the Tang Dynasty.
-(BB, L, D)
+In the evening, indulge in a lovely traditional dinner—complete with chou-jiu, a milky rice wine served warm—and a cultural performance that re-creates the music, folk dances, and traditional costumes of the Tang Dynasty.

 Visit the seven-story Big Wild Goose Pagoda, sacred to Buddhists since the seventh century; tradition says that throwing coins from the pagoda’s windows brings good luck.
-You’ll then fly to Chongqing, where you’ll board your luxurious ship.
-(BB, L, D)
+Enjoy a sumptuous dumpling banquet before flying to Chongqing, where you’ll board your elegant ship.

-You’ll get a close-up view of the breathtaking landscape as you board a small boat and cruise along Shennong Stream, a tributary to the Yangtze.
-Karst caves pock the high cliffs surrounding you, and monkeys play on the shore beside the sparkling waters.
+Board a small boat for a cruise down the Shennv Stream, a pristine tributary of the Yangtze, to explore the beautiful landscape of the Wu Gorge.
 Later in the day, your ship will navigate the enormous Three Gorges Dam locks.
-In the evening, a Captain’s Farewell Dinner with complimentary wine will be served.
-(BB, L, FD)
+In the evening, a Farewell Dinner with complimentary wine will be served.

-Before you disembark in Yichang, you’ll visit the world’s largest hydroelectric project, the Three Gorges Dam, which is designed to control flooding on the Yangtze and provide electrical power to a vast swathe of the country.
-Its scale is a tribute to national ambition, but its location has caused controversy.
-Then you’ll catch a flight to Shanghai, where you’ll settle into your deluxe room at the Pudong Shangri-La and relax over a buffet dinner at your hotel.
-(BB, L, D)
+Before you disembark in Yichang, you’ll visit the world’s largest hydroelectric project, the Three Gorges Dam, which is designed to control flooding on the Yangtze and provide electrical power to a vast swath of the country.
+Its location has caused controversy, but its scale is a tribute to the nation’s ambition.
+Then you’ll catch a flight to Shanghai, where you’ll settle into your room at the Waldorf Astoria Shanghai on the Bund and relax over a delicious dinner at your hotel.

 Stroll along the Bund, Shanghai’s famed waterfront promenade, and admire the view of the Pudong district with its spectacular skyscrapers.
-After savoring a tasty and traditional dim sum lunch at your hotel, you’ll have time to browse through the district’s shops.
+After savoring a tasty and traditional dim sum lunch at the Waldorf Astoria on the Bund, you’ll have time to browse through the district’s shops.
 In the evening, be dazzled by the world-renowned Shanghai Acrobats.
-(BB, L)